buddhika-senevirathna/api-aggregator/README.md

 ## ⚡ Points to Improve
 - **Auth Token Integration**: The system would benefit from implementing an authentication token concept to securely manage access and ensure proper user authorization for API calls.
 - **Validation**: Some necessary validations are missing from the system due to time constraints.
 Adding proper input and data validation would improve system robustness and security.
+- **Unified Endpoint**: Create a new single endpoint to manage all types of requests.
+This would simplify the client-side integration, reduce redundancy, and centralize the request handling logic.